David Attenborough: Environmentalist advocacy

 By the turn of the millennium, Attenborough's authored documentaries were adopting a more overtly environmentalist stance.
 In State of the Planet (2000), he used the latest scientific evidence and interviews with leading scientists and conservationists to assess the impact of human activities on the natural world.
 He later turned to the issues of global warming (The Truth about Climate Change, 2006) and human population growth (How Many People Can Live on Planet Earth?, 2009).
 He contributed a programme which highlighted the plight of endangered species to the BBC's Saving Planet Earth project in 2007, the 50th anniversary of the Natural History Unit.

-In 2019 Attenborough narrated Our Planet, an eight-part documentary series, for Netflix.
+In 2019, Attenborough narrated Our Planet, an eight-part documentary series, for Netflix.
 In contrast to much of his prior work for the BBC, this series emphasised the destructive role of human activities throughout the series.
 Before, he would often note concerns in a final section of the work.
-He also narrated Wild Karnataka, a documentary about the Karnataka forest area.
-In 2019 Attenborough's one-off film documentary about climate change for BBC One called Climate Change – The Facts was aired; the tone of the documentary was significantly graver than his previous work for the BBC.
+In 2019, Attenborough's one-off film documentary about climate change for BBC One called Climate Change – The Facts was aired; the tone of the documentary was significantly graver than his previous work for the BBC.
 This was followed by Extinction: The Facts, which is partly based on the 2019 IPBES report on the decline of biodiversity.

-In 2020 Attenborough narrated the documentary film David Attenborough: A Life on Our Planet.
+In 2020, Attenborough narrated the documentary film David Attenborough: A Life on Our Planet.
 The film acts as Attenborough's witness statement, reflecting on his career as a naturalist and his hopes for the future.
 It was released on Netflix on 4 October 2020.
 Further work for Netflix includes the documentary titled Breaking Boundaries: The Science of Our Planet, released on 4 June 2021.
-In October 2020 Attenborough began filming in Cambridge for The Green Planet.
-In 2021 he narrated A Perfect Planet, a five-part earth science series for BBC One.
+In October 2020, Attenborough began filming in Cambridge for The Green Planet.
+In 2021, he narrated A Perfect Planet, a five-part earth science series for BBC One.

 Attenborough was a key figure in the build-up to the 2021 United Nations Climate Change Conference (COP26) and gave a speech at the opening ceremony.
 In it he stated that humans were "the greatest problem solvers to have ever existed on Earth" and spoke of his optimism for the future, finishing by saying "In my lifetime I've witnessed a terrible decline.
 In yours, you could and should witness a wonderful recovery."

-In 2022 the United Nations Environment Programme recognised Attenborough as a Champion of the Earth "for his dedication to research, documentation, and advocacy for the protection of nature and its restoration".
+In 2022, the United Nations Environment Programme recognised Attenborough as a Champion of the Earth "for his dedication to research, documentation, and advocacy for the protection of nature and its restoration".